organix/uFork/fpga/fomu/cpu/cpu.md

 ## Memory Models

-The uCode micro-coded processor is designed to implement the uFork actor-oriented processor.
+The uCode micro-code processor is designed to implement the uFork actor-oriented processor.
 The uCode memory is organized as 16-bit words with a 12-bit (4k) maximum address range.